ikondrat/img2css/README.md

 Converts svg/png files to inline dataURLs with naming style as b-ico-%filename%

+List of supported mime types: gif,png,svg

-It creates css file with images represented as dataURL with to options:
+It creates css files with images represented as dataURL and can be controlled by several available modes:
- 1. "make-combo mode" includes either svg and binary images(png/gif) in one file
+ 1. "make-combo mode" includes either svg or binary images(png/gif) into one file
- 2. "default mode" converts images into two files one with svg images only and another with binary images only.
+ 2. "default mode" converts images into two separated css files: one with svg images only and another with binary images.

 ## Repo
 https://github.com/ikondrat/img2css